zanielsen162/FitnessApp/README.md

 - **SwiftUI**: Provides the user interface and layout of the app.
 - **Firebase Firestore**: Used to store workout data in the cloud.
 - **State Management**: Uses `@State` and `@FirestoreQuery` to manage the dynamic UI and data updates.

-## Setup

-1. Clone the repository.
-2. Install Firebase dependencies in your project.
-3. Set up a Firebase project and add Firestore database.
-4. Run the app on an iOS simulator or device.

-## Upcoming Features

-- **Rest timer**: Allows users to set a custom time for their rest period and start the timer in between sets.
-- **Schedule and Plan Workouts**: Users can premake workouts ahead of time and schedule them for certain days.